kckhafra/API-Hack-Capstone/README.md

 [Live App](https://kckhafra.github.io/Venue-Locator/)

 ## Description
-Planning a trip to Paris and want to find a great restauraunt.
-Or maybe you want to do some sight seeing in Egypt.
+Planning a trip to Paris and want to find a great restauraunt, or maybe you want to do some sight seeing in Egypt.
 Regardless of where you plan to go and what type of venue you prefer, Venue Locator is the website to use.
 Venue Locator reccomends venues close to the location you prefer.
 Just add your address, the radius in which you want to search, the time of day, and type of venue and you will have reccomendations instantly.
 Venue Locator also displays your starting point and venue reccomendations on a map.

 ## Screen Shots
 #### Homepage